Bennie History, Family Crest & Coats of Arms

 The surname Bennie was first found in Cumberland, and Westmorland, where they held a family seat from ancient times, long before the Norman Conquest in 1066 A.D.

-Important Dates for the Bennie family
+Early History of the Bennie family

 This web page shows only a small excerpt of our Bennie research.
 Another 69 words (5 lines of text) covering the years 1200 and 1607 are included under the topic Early Bennie History in all our PDF Extended History products and printed products wherever possible.